 Men and women struggle with hair loss, and sometimes the best way to prevent this issue is with diet or supplements.
 Hormones in both men and women are responsible for many body processes.
 When it comes to hair, hormones play a significant role — including in the hair pattern found on your head, as well as the rest of your body.

-While there hasn’t been much research to date on using evening primrose specifically for hair loss, since the oil has been shown to improve skin inflammation and dryness, it makes sense that these benefits would transfer to the skin on our scalps and likely help to boost hair growth and quality.
+While there hasn’t been much research to date on using evening primrose specifically as a hair loss remedy, since the oil has been shown to improve skin inflammation and dryness, it makes sense that these benefits would transfer to the skin on our scalps and likely help to boost hair growth and quality.
 (9)

 You can apply evening primrose oil directly to the scalp and hair.
 Let it sit for 30 minutes as a rich, hydrating mask, and then wash your hair as you normally would.